Ibrahimovic rejects talk of European return

 Ibrahimovic was subsequently linked with a return to former club AC Milan, but he has dismissed reports he will come to the aid of the Rossoneri.

 "It's no secret, there is interest from Europe.
 Absolutely, but my priority is Galaxy.
-I am here and I'm happy to be here," he told the club's official website.
+I am here and I'm happy to be here," he said.

 "The club knows all my wishes, all my demands.
 It's up to them what they want, but they are very positive.
 They have been very good to me.